-It's not about cake.
+It's not about cake, flowers or invitations.
 It's about discrimination.

 - As a nation, we decided more than a half-century ago that businesses that are open to the public should be open to everyone on the same terms.
 Protecting people from discrimination is part of our country's promise of equal treatment under the law for everyone.
-No business open to the public has a constitutional right to discriminate against a customer based on their religion, gender, race, sexual orientation, or gender identity. - Laws like Colorado's ensure that people previously subject to discrimination can go about their lives without worrying whether they will be turned away from a business simply because of who they are. - Businesses can make decisions about what kinds of products or services they will provide - but they can't pick and choose who they will serve.
-With respect to this specific case, that means that no bakery has to sell wedding cakes, but if it chooses to do so, it can't turn some customers away just because of who they are.
+No business open to the public has a constitutional right to discriminate against a customer based on their religion, gender, race, sexual orientation, or gender identity. - State and federal nondiscrimination laws ensure that people previously subject to discrimination can go about their lives without worrying whether they will be turned away from a business simply because of who they are.

-- Businesses and their owners have a right to express themselves and to their religious beliefs-but those freedoms don't give businesses the right to discriminate when serving their customers.
-The Constitution does not protect the right of a bakery to post a sign that says, "Wedding Cakes for Heterosexuals Only." - Permitting businesses that open their doors to the public to exempt themselves from laws against discrimination would mean sliding backwards to a time when such businesses engaged in blatant discrimination against people based on religion, race, gender and more.
-We can't go back to the days when businesses could say to customers, "We don't serve your kind not served here."
-Our Constitution does not protect this kind of discrimination. - This isn't the first time that courts have encountered, and rejected, objections by businesses to nondiscrimination laws on religious or free speech grounds: - In 1964, soon after the federal Civil Rights Act was enacted to prohibit race discrimination by places of public accommodation, a small chain of BBQ restaurants in South Carolina called Piggie Park continued to refuse service to Black customers.

-The owner argued that his religious beliefs about integration should allow him to break the law; he lost at every stage, including at the Supreme Court.
+- Businesses can make decisions about what kinds of products or services they will provide-but they can't pick and choose who they will serve.
+With respect to the specifics of the Masterpiece case, that means that no bakery has to sell wedding cakes, but if it chooses to do so, it can't turn some customers away just because of who they are. - The Supreme Court's ruling in the Masterpiece case affirmed the basic principle that businesses that open their doors to the public should be open to all-and that states can protect LGBT people from discrimination in the marketplace. - Businesses and their owners have a right to express themselves and to their religious beliefs-but those freedoms don't give businesses the right to discriminate when serving their customers.
+The Constitution does not protect the right of a bakery or a florist to post a sign that says, "We Don't Serve Gay People." - Permitting businesses that open their doors to the public to exempt themselves from laws against discrimination would mean sliding backwards to a time when such businesses engaged in blatant discrimination against people based on religion, race, gender and more.
+We can't go back to the days when businesses could say to customers, "We don't serve your kind here." - This isn't the first time that courts have encountered, and rejected, objections by businesses to nondiscrimination laws on religious or free speech grounds: - In 1964, soon after the federal Civil Rights Act was enacted to prohibit race discrimination by places of public accommodation, a small chain of BBQ restaurants in South Carolina called Piggie Park continued to refuse service to Black customers - The owner argued that his religious beliefs about integration should allow him to break the law; he lost at every stage, including at the Supreme Court.
+In fact, the Supreme Court cited this case in its Masterpiece decision, suggesting that such discrimination could also be prohibited when it comes to LGBT customers. - In 1983, the Supreme Court rejected Bob Jones University's argument that it had a religious right to refuse to admit interracial couples and students who supported interracial marriage.

-- In 1983, the Supreme Court rejected Bob Jones University's argument that it had religious right to refuse to admit interracial couples and students who supported interracial marriage. - In Pittsburgh Press Co. v.
+- In Pittsburgh Press Co. v.
 Pittsburgh Commission on Human Relations (1973), a newspaper argued for a free speech right to post "help wanted" ads that listed jobs for men and jobs for women separately, in violation of antidiscrimination laws. - And in Hishon v.
 King & Spalding (1984), a law firm sought to defend its refusal to hire women as partners, claiming the First Amendment allowed the partnership to choose to associate only with other men.
 The Supreme Court rejected both arguments.

-Requiring Masterpiece Cakeshop to follow Colorado's nondiscrimination law does not violate constitutional protections for speech and religion.
+Requiring businesses to follow state nondiscrimination laws does not violate constitutional protections for speech and religion.